 - Dreams or nightmares about separation (especially young children).

-- Difficulties settling to sleep or remaining in their own room/bed.
+- Difficulties settling to sleep or staying in their own room/bed.

-- Avoidance of and refusal to enter into situations that require separation such as the following:
+- Avoidance of and refusal to go into situations that require separation such as the following:

 - Going to sleepovers

 - Being in a separate room of the house

 - Staying home when a parent goes out

 - Moving house or changing daycare, preschool, or school

 Research shows that Behaviour Therapy and Cognitive Behaviour Therapy (CBT) are the most effective treatments for Anxiety Disorders, including Separation Anxiety.